Best 3 Month Brain Development Toys (inexpensive & easy)

 Making the Best of Play

-• 5-10 minute play sessions scheduled throughout the day
+• brief (5-10 minute) play sessions spread out during the day

-• Monitoring the cues your baby is giving you that they are well engaged, or they’ve been over stimulated
+• Watching the signs your baby is sending that they are well engaged, or they’ve been over stimulated

-• Choosing a selection of toys so a rotation keeps it interesting, and within those toys varying the yellow and red stimulation for your baby
+• Round up a group of toys so there’s a rotation and a little bit of interest in that rotation, and then separate within those toys by yellow and red stimulation for your babe.

-• Consider buying a black and white mobile so your baby can visually focus when you are doing pre-sleep routines.
+• Get a black and white mobile so your baby can look at things when you’re doing per-sleep routines.

 Conclusion